 The Member Deposit Reserve is credited semi-annually at the Member Crediting Rate which is the lesser of the assumed investment earnings rate or the six month T-bill rate at the last public auction.
-In the event the six month T-bill rate at the last public auction is less than zero, the Member Crediting Rate will be zero.
 The Member Crediting Rate was approved by the Board of Retirement on 4/21/2003.